jackfrancis/kamino/helm/vmss-prototype/README.md

 - `kamino.imageHistory` (default value is `3`)
   - e.g., `--set kamino.imageHistory=5`
-  - Override the default if you wish to retain more or fewer Shared Image Gallery OS snapshot images in the VMSS-specific SIG created by `vmss-prototype`.
-One SIG per VMSS will be created by `vmss-prototype`; invoking a custom value of `imageHistory` during a run of `vmss-prototype` will inform how many, if any, existing SIG images in that VMSS-specific SIG to prune.
+  - Override the default if you wish to retain more or fewer Shared Image Gallery OS snapshot images in the VMSS-specific SIG Image Definition created by `vmss-prototype`.
+One SIG per VMSS will be created by `vmss-prototype`; invoking a custom value of `imageHistory` during a run of `vmss-prototype` will inform how many, if any, existing SIG images in that VMSS-specific SIG Image Definition to prune.

 - `kamino.drain.gracePeriod` (default value is `300`)
-  - e.g., `--set kamino.drain.gracePeriod=5`
+  - e.g., `--set kamino.drain.gracePeriod=60`
   - Override the default if you wish to allow more or less time for the pods running on the node to gracefully exit.
 This is directly equivalent to the `--grace-period` flag of the `kubectl drain` CLI operation
 - `kamino.drain.force` (default value is `false`)
   - e.g., `--set kamino.drain.force=true`
-  - Override the default if you wish to force a drain even if the grace period has expired, or if there are non-replicated pods (e.g., not part of a ReplicationController, ReplicaSet [Deployment], DaemonSet, StatefulSet or Job).
+  - Override the default if you wish to force a drain even if the grace period has expired, or if there are non-replicated pods (e.g., not part of a ReplicationController, ReplicaSet [i.e., Deployment], DaemonSet, StatefulSet or Job).
 This is directly equivalent to the `--force` flag of the `kubectl drain` CLI operation

 More documentation on node drain can be found [here in the `kubectl` documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#drain).